gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 ### Optuna

-Optuna is a hyperparameter optimization framework that uses [Bayesian Optimization](https://en.wikipedia.org/wiki/Bayesian_optimization) to find the best hyperparameters for a model.
+Optuna is a hyperparameter optimisation framework that uses [Bayesian Optimization](https://en.wikipedia.org/wiki/Bayesian_optimization) to find the best hyperparameters for a model.
 Optuna optionally saves information about all the trails in a local SQLite database.
 It also provides a web UI to